sbv1307/energiAnalyse/Software/README.md

 ````

-energy-webhook issue - add the following to dockerfile:
+energy-webhook issue - SOLVED: the following has been added to dockerfile:

 ````bash
 RUN echo "ServerName localhost" >> /etc/apache2/apache2.conf